Previous Light:

 In the early 1900s, New England shipbuilders constructed the world’s largest sailing ships amid social and political reforms.
 These giants of sail were the ten original six-masted coal schooners and one colossal seven-masted vessel, built to carry massive quantities of coal and building supplies, and measured longer than a football field!

-This book, balanced with plenty of color and vintage images, showcases the historical accounts that followed these mighty ships.
+This self-published book, balanced with plenty of color and vintage images, showcases the historical accounts that followed these mighty ships.
 In fact, many of these events occurred while sailing around the dangerous shoals of Cape Cod and the islands during stormy weather.

 Back to Top